ColeyG/todo-app/README.md

-# Default
+# Todo App

-Default project to copy & paste.
+A Todo App using Ajax to satisfy an assignment for Advanced Web Tech.